Professional Restoration Services

-If you are interested in using these services please contact:
+If you are interested in employing our team, please contact:

 Becs Jelfs 027 308 6663 be********@ka******.nz

-They also assist with the trusts community events by supporting the trusts coordinators at Kids Discovery Plantout days and community volunteer planting events.
+They also assist with the trusts community events by supporting our coordinators at Kids Discovery Plantout days and community volunteer planting events.

 In response to the COVID-19 pandemic, the New Zealand Government established the $1.219 billion Jobs for Nature programme in 2020 to support a greener recovery for Aotearoa New Zealand.